malvela/WindTurbine-IceDetection_GenerativeAI/README.md

 This repository contains Python files for generalised icing prediction (domain-invariant - independent of the wind park the AI model has been trained on) on wind turbine rotor blades using a tiny computer.

 TODO
+- cyclegan_generativeai_icing.py : Used to train the CycleGAN model from scratch (or leverage the pre-trained Summer2Winter Yosemite model).

 ## Cite as: